SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Chemotherapeutic Agents I+II_Tew.md

 Minimizing adverse effects: toxicities that may be ameliorated by interventions usually cotreatment with drugs
 • T cell exhaustion: arises during chronic infections and cancer, defined by poor effector function, sustained expression of inhibitory receptors. **poor t cell effector function**
 • PD-1: protein on T cells that keeps immune responses in check.
 When PD-1 is bound to PD-L1, it keeps T cells from killing cancer cells.
 Immune checkpoint inhibitors can block PD-1.  huge in t cell activation, if you mess around with it, **you can activate t cells to attack cancers**
+	FYI: to stop the pain of the toxicities, you have to modulate the dose, unless there's something specific you can add to it

 ---
 target nucleic acid pathways
-- antimetabolites - synthesis and incorperation of many drugs into dna - they mimic them and stop production
+- antimetabolites - synthesis and incorporation of many drugs into dna - they mimic them and stop production
-	- anti
 - alkylating agents +  antibiotics = these **bind directly** to DNA instead of interfering with the precursors.
-	-**stop it from unwinding or going thru replication / division again**

-cell cycle specific drugs =
+	-**stop it from unwinding or going thru replication / division again** cell cycle specific drugs =
 - antimetabolites
 - bleomycin peptide antibiotics
 - vinca alkaloids
 - etoposide
 cell cycle non-specific drugs = these all impact things outside of the cell cycle, nonspecific.
 - alkylating agents
 - antibiotics = which bind to the DNA.

+---
 7 classes of agents - ROYGBIV... recall **- MOA + dose limiting toxicities**
 1. antimetabolites - mimic nucleotides + bases , interfere with synthesis - vast majority can also be great viral agents bc they work well on reducing the nucleic acid supply - most normal ESSENTIAL TOX: n/v, diarrhea, myelosuppression
 	- *pyrimidine analog*
-		- **5-fluorouracil** = colon , breast, ovarian, pancreatic, gastric, skin treatment topically
+		1. **5-fluorouracil** = colon , breast, ovarian, pancreatic, gastric, skin treatment topically
 			- basically, 5-FU is given then turned into 5-fDUMP, w/ phosphoriboxyl transferase, uridine phosphorylase and uridine kinase.
 			- 5-fdUMP trapped with **thymidylate synthesase, reducing the amount of thymine** w/ N5,N10 methyl tetrahyrofolate + thymidylate synthase in tert complex.
 				- CELL dies from **NO THYMINE!!! = base imbalance and interference**
 			- ESSENTIAL toxicities - ulcers in oral mucosa
-		- capecitabine - *converted* into 5-FU as a prodrug orally.
+		2. capecitabine - *converted* into 5-FU as a prodrug orally.
-		- floxuridine = GI tumor metastasis to liver?
+		3. floxuridine = GI tumor metastasis to liver?
 			- ESSENTIAL toxicities - enteritis/stomatitis local erythema
 	- *purine analogs*
-		- **6-mercaptopurines** = leukemias
+		1. **6-mercaptopurines** = leukemias
 			- purine structure except with an SH group
 			- acted upon by the **hypoxanthine-guanine phosphoribosyl transferase** -> making the 6-thioinosinic acid, which inhibits any IMP to AMP/XMP (nucleotide formation), phosphoribosylamine synthesis (purine synthesis)
 				- inhibits nucleotide formation